 The Authority has issued a two Microsoft Excel workbooks which together are called the Performance Reporting Datasheets - Electricity Distributors (Distribution Datasheets).
 The first workbook covers obligations arising from the Customer Code while the second workbook covers obligations arising from the NQ&R Code.
-It is mandatory for licensees to provide completed Distribution Datasheets for the year ending 30 June 2014 to the Authority by 20 September 2014.
 The latest version of the Distribution Datasheets can be found on the Authority's website.3